AAroNZH11/Performance_RGM_Networkx/README.md

-# Observations on execution time of generaing graphs by 4 Models using Python package Networkx
+# Time Performance of generaing graphs by 4 Models using Python package Networkx

 This repository contains collecting and observing the execution time required for generating graphs using various models in the [Networkx](https://networkx.org/) Python package.
 The models evaluated include: